nurfikri89/PUjetID/README.md

 ### 3. Make histograms from skimmed NanoAOD

-Only on lxplus7, source to following root for compatibality with RDataFrame.
+Only on lxplus7, source to the following Root for compatibality with RDataFrame.
 It is also best to do this in a new shell (without running cmsenv) to avoid any complication:
 ```
 source /cvmfs/sft.cern.ch/lcg/app/releases/ROOT/6.18.00/x86_64-centos7-gcc48-opt/bin/thisroot.sh
 ```